In the digital age, it’s not enough for a restaurant to just have a website.

 Your restaurant’s website should have the primary goal of conveying important information to your current and potential guests.
 But since you have the website anyway, you should absolutely embrace its potential for marketing your restaurant.

 That’s what the team at Atlanta, Georgia’s Full Commission has done.
 As soon as you land on their restaurant’s website, you receive a pop-up display that advertises their current specials and happy hour.
 If those sound appetizing, there’s a link right there in the pop-up box to help guests navigate to their online menu.
 At that point, once they see the mouth-watering photos of dishes available at Full Commission, we bet they won’t be able to resist planning a visit or placing an order.
+This is a great use of the menu as a marketing tool.

 Search Engine Optimization

-And finally, what use is a great website if no one can find it?
+What use is a great website if no one can find it?
 SEO ensures that your restaurant’s website shows up at the top of the search results for any relevant searches, from “restaurants near me” to a special dish you have on your menu.

 SEO can be hard for restaurants to master, especially because it’s a constantly moving target as Google updates its algorithms and search best practices.
 That’s why most restaurants could benefit from having a tool to make sure their SEO is on point—like Popmenu.